How does AI harm the environment?

 Keeping AI running smoothly isn’t just about electricity.
 Data centers generate a lot of heat, and cooling them down requires vast amounts of water.
 It is expected that global AI demand is will consume 4.2-6.6 billion cubic meters of water by 2027.

 In regions already facing water scarcity, this extra demand can put pressure on local supplies, affecting both people and ecosystems.
-As AI adoption spreads and more data centers are built, the competition for water resources could intensify.
+As AI adoption spreads and more data centers are built, the competition for water resources could intensify, further underscoring concerns around AI water consumption.

 Long-term, this raises questions about how to balance technological progress with the need to protect vital natural resources.
 Finding ways to cool data centers more efficiently or use alternative methods could help reduce this impact.